heyitsvi/google-homepage/README.md

-Hi!
-I'll be making a google homepage clone let's see how this goes : )
+Learning CSS by making a google homepage clone.